mr-wellick/stock-market/README.md

 + Or supply multiple valid stock tickers seperated by a comma: TSLA, AAPL, IBM, KO ....

 # Reminders (so i don't forget)
-+ Fix auto generated width/heigth for chart.
-Currently, works correctly but it needs small tweaks
 + Sidebar on desktop display (border-right) doesn't reach the top.
 Small gap between sidebar and navbar.
 + Rewrite css for StockSelector.js: top & bottom padding are uneven.
 + Landscape view for mobile devices generates a height that is too small to correctly render the graph.
 Remove graph for landscape view on mobile devices.
 + Add new media query to table.
-Design breaks at 700px
+Design breaks around 800px
 + Start bundle splitting.
++ Add axis labels graph
++ Add grids graph
++ Add d3 tool-tips to graph

 # Disclaimer
 + Not intended to replace a financial advisor